Hanzerik307/arma-reforger-stuff/arma-reforger-server-install-howto.md

 chmod 755 start.sh
 chmod 755 install.sh
 ```
 It might be a good idea to run just the `install.sh` script first to see if everything goes well.
 ```
 cd $HOME/arma
 ./install.sh
 ```
 This will log into steam, download, and validate the Arma Reforger Server files.
-If everything looks good, we can run the `startserver.sh` script.
+If everything looks good, we can run the `start.sh` script.
 ```
 ./start.sh
 ```
 The script will check with steam for any updates, then spit out a bunch of text as it starts up the game server.
 You should be able to join it via the server list (May take a moment to show up), or you can do a direct join by starting the game and using the direct join feature (I'm on PS5, so I'm not sure what it is on PC or XBOX).
 You can close the server by Ctrl+c.
 If you can join and everything looks good, then you're done with the basic setup and running the game server, you can move on to automating the process if you wish.

 # Automating the Server Process

 You can use a program like `tmux` or `sreen` to be able to start the server then disconnect the ssh session and have it stay running when you logout.
 Personally I use a `systemd "--user"` service to run mine, which will also restart it if it fails for whatever reason.
-Here is an example of what my `arma.service` file contents look like.
+Below is an example of what my `arma.service` file contents look like and how to enable lingering.
 This will start the game server whenever the server PC itself starts using your Linux user.
 For a systemd `--user` level service you'll need to enable lingering for that user.
 Normally when a `--user` level service is started, it only stays running while that user is logged into the system.
 With lingering enabled, you can start the service and log out.
 Plus after the service has been `enabled` by the user, it will auto start after a full system reboot if lingering is enabled.
 For normal system wide systemd services, they are usually configured in `/etc/systemd`, but for a normal user they'll be configured in `$HOME/.config/systemd/user/`.
 So if these directories do not exist, then create them.
 ```
 mkdir -p $HOME/.config/systemd/user
 cd $HOME/.config/systemd/user
 ```
 We're going to create the service file that will be used to start/stop/restart the server process.
 It's a good idea to use absolute paths in these files so systemd doesn't freak out.
 And you may notice that we use the `default-target` in the `WantedBy` section.
 That's because by default it is the system "runlevel" `--user` services are setup to run in.
 In system wide services, a lot of times the `WantedBy` target is `multi-user.target`.
 But for normal users `systemctl --user` services are limited to `default.target`.
 ```
 nano arma.service
 ```